naka-lab/Serket/docs/tutorials/vae-gmm-mlda.md

 </div>

 ### Codes
-First, the necessary modules are imported.
+First, the necessary modules are imported:

 ```
 import serket as srk